EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 $ sudo snap install microk8s --classic --channel=1.21
 ```

-MicroK8s will create a user group which is best to add your user account to in order to execute commands that would otherwise require admin privileges.
+MicroK8s will create a user group which is best to add your user account to so you can execute commands that would otherwise require admin privileges.
 You can do so with:

 ```plain
 $ sudo usermod -a -G microk8s $USER